Organizations & Roles - Entity Enricher Documentation

 Safety rules:

-• Users cannot deactivate themselves
+• Users cannot deactivate or delete themselves

 • Users cannot demote themselves below their current role

-• Only owners can promote or demote other members
+• Only owners can promote or demote other members within an organization; granting the system-admin role is reserved to existing system admins

 Authentication